SAFCSP-Team/data-structures-and-algorithms-bootcamp/data-structures-and-algorithms-101/02-data-structures/06-graph/01-introduction-to-graph.md

 <img width="350" alt="Graph Example" src="images/Graph1.jpg">

-> Where the circles are the objects and the arrow are the relationship between them.
+> Where the circles are the objects and the arrows are the relationship between them.

 ## Concept
 A **Graph is a non-linear data structure** It's way to orgnize data by stores objects and their relationships with other objects, which is called **vertices** and **edges**.

 > Generally, graphs are used to model problems defined in terms of relationships or connections between objects.
-One example of this is a social network, where the nodes are people and the edges are friendship relationships between them.
+One example of this is a social network, where the vertices are people and the edges are friendship relationships between them.

 > **vertices** are another name for **nodes**.